-Based on information submitted for the review, the site is currently occupied by an existing warehouse that will be demolished.
-The existing office building will remain on site.
+Based on information submitted for the review, the site is currently occupied by a landfill and waste handling facilities that will not be demolished.

 Will the development cause a loss in jobs?
 If yes, how many?
 No.

 Is the proposed development consistent with regional plans and policies?